 Your enrolment in Finance 705 will be considered to be an implicit acknowledgement of the course policies outlined above, or of any other that may be announced during lecture and/or on A2L.
-It is your responsibility to read this course outline, to familiarize yourself with the course policies and to act accordingly.
+It is your

 Lack of awareness of the course policies cannot be invoked at any point during this course for failure to meet them.
 It is your responsibility to ask for clarification on any policies that you do not understand.